 So, what has kept Tanaka inspired and motivated far past 100 years of age?
 According to her grandson, Eiji Tanaka, it's not dwelling on the past, and instead focusing on the present moment.
 "I don't remember her talking much about the past," he told CNN.
 "She's very forward thinking—she really enjoys living in the present."
 Her family has also shared that said she keeps her mind and body engaged by doing math, calligraphy, and remaining curious.
 In fact, she worked in her family's store until she was 103 years old.

-The link between health and happiness is well-established.
+The link between health, purpose, and happiness is well-established.
 In fact, four of the nine longevity pillars (qualities people who live in Blue Zones, where inhabitants regularly live to reach 100) have nothing to do with diet or exercise.
 Longevity is granted to those who find purpose in life, manage stress, engage with a community, and remain close to family.

 All of this syncs up with intel from The Human Longevity Project, a nine-part documentary series featuring locals of the longest-living and healthiest populations on the planet in addition to experts, healers, and doctors.
 Some of the major takeaways from this project include that working hard, fostering meaningful connections, and minimizing stress all are linked to living a long, healthy life.

 Another way to bring happiness, backed by science: friendship.
 One study found that having good friends is part of the connection between health and happiness.
 You don't need a lot of friends, but rather just a few reliable people in your life who make you smile.

 Oh hi!
 You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.